 The three leaves of a shamrock are also said to stand for faith, hope and love.
 A fourth leaf is where we get the luck from.
 The four-leafed clover, or “lucky clover”, is an uncommon variation of the three-leafed clover, and widely considered to be a symbol of good luck.
 Because they are a mutation, they are rare, and not found in the same abundance as the shamrock, and thus, considered lucky.
 The traditional Irish symbol of a shamrock does not include the fourth leaf.

-Before you venture off for your Shamrock vacations , or stocking up for your St. Patrick’s day celebrations, take a good look at the symbol on your “Kiss Me I’m Irish!” pin.
+Before you venture off for your Ireland vacation, or start stocking up for your St. Patrick’s day celebrations, take a good look at the symbol on your “Kiss Me I’m Irish!” pin.
 Does it have four leaves instead of three?
-Knowing the difference between a shamrock and a four leaf clover could spare you the uncomfortable experience of having to explain your case of mistaken identity when it comes to the historical and traditional symbol of Ireland .
+Knowing the difference between a shamrock and a four leaf clover could spare you the uncomfortable experience of having to explain your case of mistaken identity when it comes to the historical and traditional symbol of Ireland.